barriot-xyz/Barriot/README.md

 ### 🔗 Commands

-- Please visit the [wiki](https://github.com/Rozen4334/Barriot/wiki) to see all commands and their use cases.
+- Please visit the [wiki](https://github.com/csmir/Barriot/wiki) to see all commands and their use cases.
 > Command documentation is also available on each individual command description.
 If a command is very unclear, and documentation does not clarify well enough, please open an issue covering it's lack of context.

 ### 🔏 Privacy

-- Please read the [privacy policy](https://github.com/Rozen4334/Barriot/blob/master/PRIVACY.md) carefully if you have any concern about how Barriot handles your information.
+- Please read the [privacy policy](https://github.com/csmir/Barriot/blob/master/PRIVACY.md) carefully if you have any concern about how Barriot handles your information.

 ### 🗑️ Data removal

-- If you wish to have all stored data associated to you removed, Feel free to get into contact at `contact@rozen.one` or on any other platform.
+- If you wish to have all stored data associated to you removed, Feel free to get into contact at `contact@csmir.me` or on any other platform.
 Please include your Discord user ID to speed up the process.
 > Data will be removed up until the point of re-interacting with Barriot.
 If you wish to avoid this, please block the bot on Discord.

 ### ❌ Issues